 As you learn more about SexEd, some of you may decide that this is an issue you care about.
 In past years, my students have created videos, songs, and a blog to help other kids feel more comfortable with their bodies and their relationships.
 What will you make?

 This week, I thought we’d delve into the issue of mental health– specifically, Depression, Feeling sad or depressed is natural and happens to everyone.
 Depression, on the other hand, is more serious and long-term.
 People can develop depression for unknown reasons or because of life events like bullying, divorce, or the death of a loved one.
 LGBTQ individuals are three times more likely to suffer from mental illnesses like depression.

 Like physical health issues, mental health issues are real (not imagined).
 Like physical health issues, people with mental issues usually need professionals to help.

 As a friend of someone who is depressed, it’s hard to know how to help.
 Part of it is understanding what they’re going through.
 Another part is figuring out what they need from you while they’re going through it– it might not be the same as what you think they need.

 How do we talk about this problem and work toward solutions Island Schoolers?
 Speaking with a trained professional and taking medicine are essential when things get serious.
 However, there are strategies you can do to help yourself and others stay positive.
 In fact, when my daughter was a 1 year old, she helped me make a video to provide such strategies.
 Here’s an example of a T-Shirt someone made.
-Also, those who have dealt with depression, can speak out about it creatively to free themselves from the shame and help others feel less alone.
+Also, those who have dealt with depression can speak out about it creatively to free themselves from the shame and help others feel less alone.
 Finally, HERE’s a game you can play to learn more about how it feels to go through depression.